jr-grenoble/tags/docs/interfaces/printable.md

 # Interface: printable

-Tag functions must be passed printable expressions for substitution parameters
+Tag functions must be passed printable expressions for substitution

 ## Table of contents